Welcome!

 If you think that this policy arises from computer illiteracy in our staff - you obviously don't know our staff too well - let's have a talk!!

-We have a policy (due to bad experiences in the past) that we must receive two weeks rent and two weeks bond before we provide you a key to the house or let you move in.
+We have a policy (due to bad experiences in the past) that we must receive two weeks rent and your entire bond before we provide you a key to the house or let you move in.
 We are sorry to implement this policy, but assure you that we apply it to every single person who signs up with us.

 You can hold a room - before you move in - by paying two weeks rent as a deposit.